-Dr. Jeremy Purcell is a Faculty Research Scientist at the Maryland Neuroimaging Center and is an affiliate of the Psychology Department of the University of Maryland at College Park.
+Dr. Jeremy Purcell is a Faculty Research Scientist at the Maryland Neuroimaging Center and is an affiliate of the Psychology, Human Development and Quantitative Methodology, and Kinesiology Departments of the University of Maryland at College Park.
 He received his Ph.D. in Neuroscience from Georgetown University (2012).
 He completed his postdoctoral training at Johns Hopkins University, where he was also an Associate Research Scientist (2016-2018).

 Dr. Purcell is an internationally recognized cognitive neuroscientist with dozens of publications.
 He has worked to develop novel statistical approaches for indexing and tracking the integrity of functional systems in the brain using functional Magnetic Resonance Imaging (fMRI).
 He has two current research tracks.